Share on your favorite

 Truly, Exactly, Simply - Used to emphasize that something is true or exact.

-繕 means "mend, repair, patch up."
+繕 means "mend, repair, arrange."

-Repair, Fix - To mend, repair, or restore something to its original condition.
+Repair - To restore to good condition.

 Govern, Rule - To exercise authority over or control someone or something.